 (Eric Doiron, Head of Compositing, SPINVFX)

 SPINVFX has been using Mocha Pro together with its Foundry Nuke pipeline since 2013, but it wasn’t until working on the Academy Award-winning film Spotlight in 2015 that the team really dove into the toolset.
 “Since then, many of our artists use it as their go-to package for tracking and roto, and we’ve been using it extensively since that time,” says Andrew Scott, Compositing Supervisor.
 “It’s hard to pinpoint exactly a thing that we use Mocha for, as we use it for almost everything.”

 The team spent around 8 months working on sequences for Netflix’s megahit Stranger Things 3 and turned to Mocha Pro to help save time on tracking, roto, and match moves.
 “Stranger Things 3 was an ambitious project with a high-reward payoff in the end,” states Scott.
 “The work we did on this show (both CG work and 2D work) was absolutely breathtaking, and it’s a massive achievement for SPINVFX.
 There was a lot of complexity in the shots we worked on.”

 “For instance one particular sequence required a large CG overhaul, meaning most of the scene had to be replaced entirely with CG elements.
 We had to retain elements from the plate, such as the FG hazmat suit-clad characters, parts of the electronics box, and the set wall,” continues Scott.
-“Mocha’s planar tracking system led to our success as we were very easily and quickly able to track and extract these elements, which provided our artists with clean roto shapes for the scene, and gave us full control over the extraction of the plate elements.”
+“Mocha’s planar tracking system paired with the precision of a Wacom Intuos Pro pen tablet led to our success as we were very easily and quickly able to track and extract these elements, which provided our artists with clean roto shapes for the scene, and gave us full control over the extraction of the plate elements.”